danams101/CS100FinalProject/README.md

  ![Testing2](./FinalProjectScreenShots/CS100_Game_Test_2.png)

  ## Installation/Usage
- We have a release folder that has all of our resources and the executable.
-To run the game, someone should be able to download the release folder and run the executable.
+ We have a release folder that has all of our resources and the executable for both windows and linux.
+To run the game, someone should be able to download the release folder and run either executable.
+However for the linux executable, the user must run it in the command line using "./launch".

  ## Valgrind Explanation
  For our project we are using the SFML Graphics Library as one of our dependencies.
 However, it seems that SFML itself has a memory leak that has nothing to do with our code.
 As proof we ran valgrind on the basic main.cpp file that sfml-dev.org has on their tutorial section, found [Here](https://www.sfml-dev.org/tutorials/2.5/start-linux.php), and got this result.